ChihLi/mcGP-Reproducibility/README.md

-Mesh-clustered Gaussian Process (mcGP) emulator for partial differential equation systems (Reproducibility)
+Mesh-clustered Gaussian Process (mcGP) emulator for partial differential equation boundary value problems (Reproducibility)
 ================
 January 15, 2024

-This instruction aims to reproduce the results in the paper “*Mesh-clustered Gaussian Process emulator for partial differential equation systems*”.
+This instruction aims to reproduce the results in the paper “*Mesh-clustered Gaussian Process emulator for partial differential equation boundary value problems*”.

 The following results are reproduced in this file